kuvamdazeus/yeetboard/README.md

 - Do `pnpm i`
 - Run on dev mode with `pnpm dev`

-This will run the React App, to run the Websocket server:
+The above instructions will run the React App, to run the Websocket server follow the instructions written below:

 - Clone the repo: https://github.com/kuvamdazeus/yeetboard-nestjs
 - Install dependencies with `yarn`